FreePhil/IdentityServer4.HybridFlow.NoConsent/README.md

 # IdentityServer4.HybridFlow.NoConsent
-IdentityServer4 sampe using Hybrid flow and without a consent page.
+IdentityServer4 sample using Hybrid flow and without a consent page.